 Werner Erhard continues to develop methodologies that provide universities and business with the means to design new contexts and paradigms – allowing individuals to think more independently and creatively, and to take more effective action, and providing organizations with powerful access to increased performance.
 Werner Erhard has lectured for a wide variety of prestigious institutions and professional associations around the world, including DePaul University, the Gruter Institute, Harvard Business School, Stanford University, University of Rochester Simon School of Business, Yale Law School, Yale School of Organization and Management, MIT Sloan School of Management Leadership Center, Harvard Law School, USC Marshall School of Business, UNESCO, and The Center for Public Leadership, John F. Kennedy School of Government, Harvard University, and Geisel School of Medicine at Dartmouth University.
-Werner Erhard's most recent work is on the topics of integrity, leadership, and performance are often among the top most downloaded publications at Social Sciences Research Network (SSRN).
+Werner Erhard's written works on the topics of integrity, leadership, and performance are often among the top most downloaded publications at Social Sciences Research Network (SSRN).

 Being a Leader and the Effective Exercise of Leadership: An Ontological / Phenomenological Model

-This course in developmental production is a collaborative work between Werner Erhard, Dr. Michael Jensen, Steve Zaffron and Kari Granger.
+This course in developmental production is a collaborative work between Werner Erhard, Michael C. Jensen, Steve Zaffron and Kari Granger.

 The course is a leadership laboratory where instructors work with the participants to create direct access to the ways of being, thinking, planning, and action required to be a leader and to exercise leadership effectively – in any situation, and no matter the circumstances.
 The course is designed to give students actual access to being a leader and the effective exercise of leadership as their natural self-expression.
 The course has been taught at the University of Rochester Simon School of Business, at Texas A&M University Mays School of Business, Erasmus Academie (Rotterdam), Nanyang Fellows Program Nanyang Technological University, in Singapore, and Kremen School of Education, California State University, Fresno; it is currently being taught at the United States Air Force Academy.
 A version of it is also being taught at the Erasmus University Law School and at the ....Read More